Minnesota Clean Transportation Standard Act – Take Two!

 • Minnesota has already approved the use of E15 (California has not), and distribution is widespread and growing.
 While current market share of E15 is small, potential relaxation of EPA requirements for E15 have lowered the cost for retailers to expand availability and implementation if the proposed CTS were to create a strong incentive for increasing market share.
 The use of E15 in place of E10 reduces the number of deficits generated while increasing credit generation, thus lowering compliance costs.

-• As shown in the Figure, MN has a much higher share of diesel fuel in its transportation fuel mix than does CA and all terminals supplying diesel to Minnesota are equipped for biodiesel blending as required by the state’s blending mandate.[4]
-Experience in CA has demonstrated that large shares of BD and RD can be readily incorporated in diesel fuel with minimal investment in terminalling and logistics infrastructure.
+• As shown in Figure 1, MN has a much higher share of diesel fuel in its transportation fuel mix than does CA and all terminals supplying diesel to Minnesota are equipped for biodiesel blending as required by the state’s blending mandate.[9]
+Experience in CA has demonstrated that large shares of BD and RD can be readily incorporated in diesel fuel with minimal investment in terminaling and logistics infrastructure.
 The primary limitation to this potential compliance option is a potential scarcity of suitable, low-carbon feedstocks to enable continued growth in BD and RD production.

 Additionally, compliance with the 75% CI reduction standard proposed for 2040 and the 100% CI reduction standard proposed for 2025 far exceed what has been mandated in any other LCFS program.
 At these CI reduction levels, conventional biofuels become deficit-generating.
 Compliance in this environment will depend on approval of extremely low or negative CI pathways for liquid fuels along with the pace of electrification of the Minnesota vehicle fleet and the pace at which the Minnesota power grid decarbonizes.